 It’s difficult for a cat to see water in a bowl

 This might come as a bit of a surprise to you, but cats battle to see the water level in their bowls.
 Running water is easier for them to spot, and the sound of it attracts them.
 A water fountain works better because it feels more natural for your cat.

 If your cat has sensitive whiskers, he won’t want to drink from a bowl

 Some cats suffer from whisker fatigue, and as a result, drinking from a dish that’s too deep or not wide enough causes them a lot of stress.
 Water fountains are designed in a way so that your cat’s whiskers don’t touch the sides.
 They also have different flow settings that cats seem to like.

 Cats are conditioned to stay away from still water

 To survive in the wild, a cat’s instincts tell him to stay away from stagnant water, which could be infected with all sorts of germs and bacteria.
 Instead, he knows to drink water that is moving, like a stream or a small fountain.

 How You Know Your Cat Will Love a Water Fountain

 Before you poo-poo the idea of a water fountain, watch him around water.
 There are a few tell-tale signs that will let you know whether your cat will prefer one.

-The Best Water Fountain for Cats Buying Guide: Everything You Need to Know
+Water Fountain for Cats Buying Guide: Everything You Need to Know

 Finding a cat water fountain isn’t hard, not with the wide range that’s available, but what can be tricky is knowing which is the right one for your cat.